linuxserver-archive/docker-radarr-armhf/README.md

   lsioarmhf/radarr
 ```

+You can choose between ,using tags, various branch versions of radarr, no tag is required to remain on the main branch.

+Add one of the tags,  if required,  to the linuxserver/radarr line of the run/create command in the following format, linuxserver/radarr:develop

+The develop branch and master branch can from time to time be the same version.

+HOWEVER , USE THE DEVELOP BRANCH AT YOUR OWN PERIL !!!!!!!!!

 ## Parameters

 `The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.